-This surgeon has training muscle and bone problems resulting from trauma.
-Trauma happens in many ways including: motor-vehicle and motor-cycle collisions, falls, weapon injuries, as well as industrial accidents.
-Trauma orthopaedic surgeons a tend to have more training for treating injuries to the pelvis and hip joint than other orthopaedic specialties.
+An orthopaedic trauma surgeon has training in muscle and bone injuries that result from trauma.
+Traumatic injuries can happen in many ways, including motor vehicle and motorcycle collisions, falls, weapon injuries, industrial accidents, etc. Orthopaedic trauma surgeons tend to have more training for treating injuries to the pelvis and hip joint than other orthopaedic specialties.

 Don't confuse a general surgery trauma surgeon with an orthopaedic trauma surgeon.
-General surgeons typically operate on organs such as the stomach, kidneys or bowel You may be treated by both types of surgeons if you had major trauma.
+General surgeons typically operate on internal organs such as the stomach, kidneys, or bowel.
+If you had a major trauma, you may be seen and treated by both types of surgeons.